Real Estate Careers

-An REO listing agent — short for Real Estate Owned — represents banks, lenders, and asset management companies in selling foreclosed properties.
+An REO listing agent (short for Real Estate Owned) represents banks, lenders, and asset management companies when they need to sell foreclosed properties.
 It's a distinct niche from traditional residential real estate, with its own processes, clients, and income model.
 In South Florida, where foreclosure inventory has historically been significant, it can be a highly consistent revenue stream.

 What does an REO listing agent do?